phalcon-orphanage/docs/docs/en/application-micro.md

 | after  | After the handler has been executed            |
 | final  | After the response has been sent to the caller |

-##### You can attach as many middleware classes as you want in each of the above events.
-They will be executed sequentially when the relevant event fires. ## {.alert .alert-warning}
+<h5 class='alert alert-warning' markdown='1'>You can attach as many middleware classes as you want in each of the above events.
+They will be executed sequentially when the relevant event fires.</h5>

 <a name='middleware-attached-events-before'></a>
 ### before